Nanzhao: Founding

 Two other zhaos also joined in the attack on Shilang: Dengdan ruled by Mieluopi and Langqiong ruled by Duoluowang.
-Piluoge moved to eliminate these competitors by bribing Wang Yu, the military governor of Jiannan (modern Sichuan) to convince the Tang court to support him in uniting the Six Zhaos.
+Piluoge moved to eliminate these competitors by bribing Wang Yu, the military commissioner of Jiannan (modern Sichuan based in Chengdu) to convince the Tang court to support him in uniting the Six Zhaos.
 Piluoge then made a surprise attack on Dengdan and defeated the forces of both Mieluopi and the ruler of Shilang, Shiwangqian.
 The zhao of Yuexi was annexed when its ruler, Bochong, was murdered by his wife's lover, Zhangxunqiu.
 Zhangxunqiu was summoned by the Tang court and beaten to death.
 The territory of Yuexi was bestowed to Piluoge.
 Bochong's son, Yuzeng, fled and resisted Nanzhao's expansion for some time before he was defeated by Piluoge's son, Geluofeng, and drowned in the Changjiang.
 Piluoge's step-grandson grew jealous of the preeminence of his step-father, Geluofeng, and sought to create his own zhao by allying with the Tibetan Empire.
 His plans leaked out and he was killed.

 In the year 737 AD, Piluoge (皮羅閣) united the Six Zhaos in succession, establishing a new kingdom called Nanzhao (Southern Zhao).
-In 738, the Tang granted Piluoge the title of "Prince of Yunnan".
+In 738, the Tang granted Piluoge the Chinese-style name Meng Guiyi ("return to righteousness") and the title of "Prince of Yunnan".
 Piluoge set up a new capital at Taihe in 739, (the site of modern-day Taihe village, a few miles south of Dali).
 Located in the heart of the Erhai valley, the site was ideal: it could be easily defended against attack and it was in the midst of rich farmland.
 Under the reign of Piluoge, the White Mywa were removed from eastern Yunnan and resettled in the west.
 The Black and White Mywa were separated to create a more solidified caste system of ministers and warriors.